salesforce/rules_spring/springboot/README.md

 The required *springboot* rule attributes are as follows:

--  name:    name of your application; the convention is to use the same name as the enclosing folder (i.e. the Bazel package name)
+- *name*: name of your application; the convention is to use the same name as the enclosing folder (i.e. the Bazel package name)
--  boot_app_class:  the classname (java package+type) of the @SpringBootApplication class in your app
+- *boot_app_class*: the classname (java package+type) of the @SpringBootApplication class in your app
--  java_library: the library containing your service code
+- *java_library*: the library containing your service code

-There are many more attributes described below and in the [generated Stardoc](springboot_doc.md).
+There are many more attributes described below and in the [Springboot() Attribute doc](springboot_doc.md).

 ## Build and Run